manishkatyan/bbb-mp4/README.md

 ```
 With this, you would be able to restore default playback behavior and default post_poublish action.

+## BigBlueButton Tech Support

+Are you facing difficulties with your BigBlueButton server?

+Lean on our expertise to smoothly run your BigBlueButton server.

+Get 24×7 connected with our Tech team.
+On facing any difficulties, just message us and we’ll promptly fix it.

+Start today with a monthly subscription for $59 per BBB server.

+[Learn More](https://higheredlab.com/bigbluebutton-support/) about the scope of Tech support.

 ## More on BigBlueButton

 Check-out the following apps to further extend features of BBB.